 Hihimanu Ridge Hike

 The Hihimanu Ridge Hike begins the same as the Okolehao hike.
 You continue up past the bench where the Okolehao trail finishes.
-From here the trail gets steeper, more slippery and involves a series of rope segments.
+From here the trail gets steeper, more slippery, and involves a series of rope segments.
 There were over 40 different segments of the hike that required ropes to help you up the muddy trail.
 In many sections of the hike, the foliage was incredibly thick, I should have brought a machete!

 Where to stay on Kauai

 I’m going to recommend five places to stay on Kauai.
 All five of these spots are in great locations but each one is a little different.
-Two are is a luxury pick, one is a family choice, the other is a value selection and the last recommendation I have for you is where I recommend for the budget backpackers.
+Two are a luxury pick, one is a family choice, the other is a value selection.
+For more accommodation recommendations you can check my favorites in the Kauai Where to Stay Guide.

-Kauai Shores Hotel – Luxury (but value also): Okay so Kauai is expensive that is just a fact.
-So luxury on Kauai is REALLY expensive.
-We are talking $700+ a night at many hotels.
-Kauai Shores Hotel has the luxury feel with the resort style property, palm trees, and a beautiful pool area.
+Kauai Shores Hotel – Luxury (but value also): A luxury feels with the resort-style property, palm trees, and a beautiful pool area.
 However, it is less than $300 a night.
 The best part about this hotel is that it is right on the beach.
 The restaurant literally looks out to the waves, which is an awesome spot to start your day with breakfast.
-This is a great choice if you do want a high-end hotel for your stay in Kauai but you still want to keep things reasonable and not blow thousands and thousands on your getaway.
-Remember you will want to do lots of activities and get a rental car as well maybe so saving a couple of hundred a night by staying at the Kauai Shores Hotel compared to the Marriot will give you the resort vibe but not be extravagant on your budget.

 Koloa Landing Resort – Luxury (high-end): I was lucky enough to spend three nights reviewing Koloa Landing Resort and honestly the place is just phenomenal.
-It is part of the Wyndham Autograph collection and has the LARGEST pool on all of Kauai with beautiful, natural-style landscaping throughout the pool areas.
-Palm trees surround the pool and restaurant areas on what is one of the most luxurious properties on the island.
-The rooms had all of the trimmings and it was definitely an amazing experience to spend a few nights at Koloa Landing Resort.
+It has the LARGEST pool on all of Kauai with beautiful, natural-style landscaping throughout the pool areas.

 The Grand Hyatt Resort – Best Family Resort: With the best kids’ club on the island, wildlife talks in the lobby, and a five-acre pool complex that includes an enormous lazy-river pool, a waterslide, and a saltwater lagoon big enough for kayaking, the Grand Hyatt is unbeatable for keeping kids busy and parents happy.
-Plus, five of the resort’s 11 restaurants have children’s menus at The Grand Hyatt Resort.

 Hilton Garden Inn – Value Pick: The Hilton Garden Inn is your number one choice if you are on a budget but still need comfort.
-Don’t get me wrong, it isn’t cheap it is still over $200 USD but this is Kauai. $200 USD is a bargain.
-The Hilton has a beautiful pool, has private beach access and hot tubs so you are still getting awesome value and the resort experience.
-The Hilton Garden Inn is where you go when you want to enjoy the hot tub, pool and beach access but don’t necessarily care about all of the trimmings at the resorts that are 4 figures or more per night.
-If I was on a honeymoon or with a family, this is where I would stay and spend the saved money and helicopter tours, rental cars and experiences!
+The Hilton has a beautiful pool, has private beach access and hot tubs so you are still getting an awesome value and the resort experience.